 You can find out more about VideoVelocity and download it , go to the following URL:

 This simple application is quite basic, but might be all you need if you’re just looking to capture a series of photos to make a time-lapse video.

 Whilst it is only currently available for Windows, this is the best free timelapse software.

 Download it from the SkyStudioPro website here.

 Video editing Software

 Once you have captured a series of photos, you don’t just want to stitch them together into a video without first doing a bit of post-production to enhance the colours and make the image ‘pop’.

 Photo editing tools make such a difference, it’s amazing what a few simple tweaks can make to the quality of a photo.
 Repeat that to every frame of a time-lapse video sequence and you’ve got a really professional looking production.

 The photo above is from a time-lapse sequence I shot earlier this year.
 Post-production was done using Adobe Lightroom.

 This is probably the most popular post-processing software on the market.
-Most photographers use Lightroom as part of their post-production workflow, not just time-lapse photographers.
+Most photographers use Lightroom as part of their post-production workflow, Lightroom isn’t just for time-lapse photographers.

 For example it saves all of your changes separate to the image file itself.
 So you never have to worry about being able to reverse your changes.